 The waste streams associated with the decommissioning phase of the Project would be similar to the construction waste.
 These will include refuse, e-waste, general rubbish and demolition debris.
-The University shall also be encouraged to prepare ewaste management plan that account for safe end-of-life disposal of equipment from solar installations.
-Wastes will be segregated onsite, and non-reusable / recyclable wastes will be disposed of through an accredited third-party waste contractor.
+The University will also be encouraged to prepare ewaste management plans that account for safe end-of-life disposal of equipment from solar installations Wastes will be segregated onsite, and nonreusable/recyclable wastes will be disposed of through an accredited third-party waste contractor.